 Proposed Shared Facilities Rate Funded Projects Saxton Field continued development In conjunction with Nelson City Council, Saxton Field is Council, in conjunction with Nelson City Council continues to continuing to be developed and this work is expected to fund infrastructure development at Saxton Field.
 Construction of a main entrance off Main Road, Stoke has commenced this continue over the next 8 years as new areas are developed and opened up for public use.
 The total cost to Tasman financial year, and is expected to be completed in 2012/2013.
 District of this work is expected to be approximately \$4.9 million by 2018/2019.
 The work will be loan funded and the rating impact in 2011/2012 is \$12.42.
 Motorsport Park The motorsport proposal has received a resource consent.
 In In the Ten Year Plan an allowance of \$630,500 was the Long Term Plan 2012-2022 amendments have been made made in 2010/2011 towards the cost of providing a to the proposed District Facilities to reduce the District Facilities motorsport facility within the District.
 As Council has not Rate.
-The funding for this project been deleted from the coming yet made a final decision to contribute funding towards a motorsport facility in the District, it is proposing to defer ten vears. the funding of this project until 2012/2013.
-The reasons for the deferral are to reduce the overall rates increase for ratepayers in the 2011/2012 year, and because the timing of the project means the funding, if allocated, is more likely to be required in the 2012/2013 year.
+Council's funding identified in the Ten Year Plan 2009yet made a final decision to contribute funding towards a motorsport facility in the District, it is proposing to defer 2019 was to upgrade roading to the motorsport site, should the the funding of this project until 2012/2013.
+The reasons proposal proceed.
+This funding has been deleted from the for the deferral are to reduce the overall rates increase coming ten years. for ratepayers in the 2011/2012 year, and because the timing of the project means the funding, if allocated, is more likely to be required in the 2012/2013 year.
 Funding for this project is a guide only and any final allocation of funds will be subject to Council approval of the project.
 Rowing/watersports complex A proposal for a rowing/watersports venue is currently being A copy of the feasibility study has been received.
 In the Long investigated by the Tasman Aquatic Multisport Trust for the Term Plan 2012-2022 amendments have been made to the District. proposed Shared Facilities to reduce the Shared Facilities Rate.
 The funding for this project been deleted from the coming While no funding has been allocated at this time, Council ten years. has indicated general support for the concept, recognising the potential economic and recreational benefits for the community.
 A feasibility study, subject to criteria to the satisfaction of Council, needs to be completed.
 If satisfied with the feasibility study, Council will undertake public consultation on the proposal and reconsider any funding to be allocated to the project.
 Cycling Track - Saxton Field An allowance of \$526,000 has been made in 2011/2012 Planning/investigation work is currently underway. towards the total costs of constructing a cycling track.
 This Construction is proposed to commence in the 2012/2013 will be loan funded and the rating impact is likely to be financial year. about \$0.95 per rateable property from 1 July 2011, increasing to about \$1.95 per rateable property from 1 July 2012.